The Melting Pot

 Contact provides support, advice and information for families with disabled children, no matter what their condition or disability.

 Groups provide parents of disabled children with essential practical and emotional support.
-For details of local groups in Scotland call us on 07458046071.
-Read our latest Parent Support Group e-bulletin.
+For details of local groups in Scotland or to receive our latest support group e-bulletin call us on 07458046071.

 We support all types of health, government and social care professionals with specialist information on families of disabled children.
 Email firstname.lastname@example.org to find out more.

-We work with strategic partners in the voluntary sector, health and central government in Scotland to make sure families of disabled children get a fair deal in government policies.
-We have a wide range of research reports and are actively involved in several policy, parliamentary and advisory groups.
+We work with strategic partners in the voluntary sector, health and central government in Scotland to ensure families of disabled children get a fair deal in government policies.
+We have a range of research reports and are actively involved in several policy, parliamentary and advisory groups.
 We are also a committed member of the for Scotland's Disabled Children coalition.

 We also have been involved in a wide range of research.
 Browse our research section for a full list of Scottish reports.